liquid-rocketry-illinois/RCP-Host/RCP.md

 - 10b: Turn solenoid off
 - 11b: Toggle solenoid state

 The remaining 6 bits indicate the solenoid ID to write to.
-The host is responsible for parsing this ID and translating it to the appropriate hardware address.
+The target is responsible for parsing this ID and translating it to the appropriate hardware address.

 ### Solenoid Read Request

 This packet class is a request for the state of a solenoid.
 This command contains one additional byte, making the total packet length 2.
 The additional byte encodes only the solenoid ID to read from.
 The first 2 bits of this byte are unused, and the remaining 6 bits encode the solenoid ID.
-The host should respond with the appropriate data packet.
+The target should respond with the appropriate data packet.

 ### Stepper Motor Write Request